miridius/vreddit-bot/README.md

    - Node.js v14 (it must be 14 to match the version in Azure/AWS).
       _Tip: You can install & manage multiple Node versions using tools like [nodist](https://github.com/nullivex/nodist) (Windows) or [n](https://github.com/tj/n) (Linux/MacOS/WSL)_
    - [Yarn](https://yarnpkg.com/)
+   - Python (any version, as long as it is on your `PATH` as `python`)
+   - An AWS account, with credentials saved in your `~/.aws/credentials` file (see [Loading credentials in Node.js from the shared credentials file](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html)).

 1. `git clone` the repo and `cd` into it